 At NTU, you’ll be joining a community of staff and students from over 160 countries.
 There are lots of international opportunities in our Global Lounges and virtually to enhance your university experience and your employability.

-Whether you visit the Global Lounges or the Virtual Global Lounge you can expect to:
+By visiting the Global Lounges you can expect to:

 NTU students love the lounges and Kane, who studied MSc Management and Innovation & Enterprise at NTU, describes the Global Lounges as “Friendly, Providing opportunities and Intercultural".

 Events hosted at our Global Lounges and on our Virtual Global Lounge include cultural celebrations, a book club, games afternoons, opportunities to learn new languages, and many more.
 You can take a look at our events on our Instagram (@NTUGlobalLounge).
 Some of our weekly events during term time include:

 - Tuesdays 12 pm – 2 pm at Clifton Global Lounge

 - Thursdays 12 pm – 2 pm at City Global Lounge